Dzungar–Qing Wars: Third Dzungar–Qing War

 In 1723, the Kangxi Emperor's successor, the Yongzheng Emperor, sent an army of 230,000 led by Nian Gengyao to quell a Dzungar uprising in Qinghai on the Qinghai-Tibet plateau.
 Due to geography, the Qing army (although superior in numbers) was at first unable to engage their more mobile enemy.
 Eventually, they met the Dzungars and defeated them.
 This campaign cost the treasury at least eight million silver taels.
+Later in Yongzheng's reign, he sent a small army of 10,000 under Furdan to fight the Dzungars again.
+However, that army was ambushed and annihilated near the Khoton Lake in 1731 and the Qing Empire once again faced the danger of losing control of Mongolia.
+Another force under Yue Zhongqi successfully raided the Oirats in Ürümqi in 1731, but was forced to withdraw, lacking sufficient troops to defend their position.
+A Khalkha ally of the Qing Empire would finally defeat the Dzungars a year later in 1732 near the Erdene Zuu Monastery in Mongolia.
+The Qing then made peace with the Dzungar Khanate and decided the border between them in a 1739 treaty.